joe9201/2048/README.md

 ### Joe - 26/02

-Uploaded a scores file.
+Uploaded a normalized scores file.
 This can be used by calling either the random or human player.
 This calculates a normalised score (between 0 and 1) at the end of each move based upon.

 - penalty for actions which do not increase the score